afrah30/CIS298-MemeGenerator/README.md

 ### Group #19 - Angie Fakih, Jeneen Jadallah, Afrah Mohamed

 ## Important Notes for Team
 - *** Ensure you are working on the task assigned to you.
-Each task is linked to an issue in the Issues tab in GitHub and has a corresponding branch. ***
+Each task is linked to an issue in the 'Issues' tab and has a corresponding branch. ***
 - *** Before starting any work, please ensure you're in the correct branch related to your task.
 You can switch to your assigned branch using the following command: 'git checkout <branch-name>' ***

 ## Project Overview